 Overall, thoracic outlet syndrome is more common in women than in men.
 It can occur from the ages of 20-80 years but is most common around the age of 40 years.
 As mentioned above, people with thoracic outlet syndrome have often had a recent injury to their neck.
 It is more common in people whose jobs involve repetitive movements or in some athletes whose sport involves a lot of arm movement.

 The symptoms of thoracic outlet syndrome depend on what is being squashed (compressed) in your thoracic outlet.
-As mentioned above, in most cases it is the nerves of the brachial plexus rather than blood vessels that are compressed.
+As mentioned above, in most thoracic outlet syndrome cases it is the nerves of the brachial plexus rather than blood vessels that are compressed.
 Therefore, symptoms are more likely to be due to nerve compression.
 However, sometimes a combination of nerves and blood vessels may be compressed at the same time.
 This can give rise to a mixture of symptoms.

-Symptoms are usually just felt on one side of the body.
+Thoracic outlet syndrome symptoms are usually just felt on one side of the body.
 Rarely, symptoms can occur on both sides.

-Symptoms due to nerve compression
+Thoracic outlet syndrome symptoms due to nerve compression

 The symptoms depend on which nerves of the brachial plexus are compressed.
 Most commonly you will develop pain and pins and needles in your hand and arm.
 You may particularly feel these along the inside of your arm and into your ring and little finger.
 Pins and needles are usually worse at night and can sometimes wake you from your sleep.

 If different brachial plexus nerves are compressed, you may have neck, ear, upper back, upper chest and outer arm pain on the affected side.
 Some people also have headaches.